open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 ### Considerations for synchronous tools

-Sometimes you just really need to talk to people in real time.
+Sometimes you just really need to talk to people in real-time.

 **Mobile experience.**
-People do a lot on their phones, especially if they travel frequently or if their internet service provider experiences an outage.
+People do a lot on their phones, especially if they travel frequently or if their Internet service provider experiences an outage.
 What is the mobile experience like for the tools you're evaluating?
 (It's not just a matter of whether a tool exists, but whether it offers a desirable experience.)
 If the user disconnects while on an airplane, do they lose all the messages sent in their absence?